Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/AzureRM.Network.md

 Creates a virtual network subnet configuration.

 ### [New-AzureRmVirtualWan](New-AzureRmVirtualWan.md)
-Creates an Azure Virtual WAN.
+-Creates an Azure Virtual WAN.

 ### [New-AzureRmVpnClientConfiguration](New-AzureRmVpnClientConfiguration.md)
 This command allows the users to create the Vpn profile package based on pre-configured vpn settings on the VPN gateway, in addition to some additional settings that users may need to configure, for e.g. some root certificates.